renatols-jf/spboot-chassi/README.md

 - `metrics.tag.group`: The name of the metric tag used to identify the integration group.
 - `metrics.tag.service`: The name of the metric tag used to identify the integration service.
 - `metrics.tag.type`: The name of the metric tag used to identify the integration type.
-- `metrics.tag.value.http.type`: The name of the metric tag value used to identify the http integrations.
+- `metrics.tag.value.http-type`: The name of the metric tag value used to identify the http integrations.

 # Next Steps
 A few future updates have been thought of.
 Having said that, this does not neither represent